Averages of Fourier coefficients of Siegel modular forms and representation of binary quadratic forms by quadratic forms in four variables: Average asymptotic formula and applications

-where $\sigma_0$ denotes the number of divisors function. \end{proposition} \begin{proof} It is easily seen that Siegel's weighted average $r(\gen(R),T)$ of the numbers of representations of $T$ by the classes of quadratic lattices in the genus of $(R,n)$ (i.e., in the genus consisting of the $I_{ij}$) is independent of $T$, in particular it has the same value for $T$ in all genera of binary quadratic forms of discriminant $-d$.
-Upon summation over the $i,j,s$ with weights $\frac{1}{e_ie_j}$, where $e_i$ is the number of units of the order $R_i$, the assertion is then seen to be a direct consequence of equation (\ref{kmformula1}).
+where the $T_i$ run over a set of representatives of the genera of discriminant $-d$. \end{proposition} \begin{proof} In case A Siegel's weighted average $r(\gen(\Lambda),T)$ of the numbers of representations of $T$ by the classes of quadratic lattices in the genus of $(\Lambda,n)$ is independent of $T$ since the local lattices allow similitudes with an arbitrary unit as similitude norm.
+In particular $r(\gen(\Lambda),T)$ has the same value for $T$ in all genera of binary quadratic forms of discriminant $-d$.
+The assertion then follows as in the proof of Theorem \ref{average_asymptoticformula}.

+In case B such similitudes do not exist and $r(\gen(\Lambda), T)$ is still the same for $T$ in the same genus but may be different for $T$ in different genera of binary quadratic forms of discriminant $-d$, in particular it may be zero for some and nonzero for others.
+We have then